New Gambia president Adama Barrow takes oath in Senegal

 Senegal's army had said on Wednesday it would be ready to cross into its smaller neighbour, which it surrounds, from midnight.

-A senior Nigerian military source told Reuters news agency that regional forces would only act once Barrow had been sworn in.
+"A military operation [is under way] with troops also from Ghana, Nigeria, Togo, Mali - they are all at the Senegale border and presenting a united front," Haque said earlier on Thursday.

-Earlier on Thursday, sources said that Isatou Njie Saidy, Gambia's vice president since 1997, had quit, becoming the highest level official to abandon Jammeh's camp in his standoff with Barrow.
+Also on Thursday, sources saidthat Isatou Njie Saidy, Gambia's vice president since 1997, had quit, becoming the highest level official to abandon Jammeh's camp.

-"Saidy's resignation comes in a series with defections among Jammeh’s entourage," Haque said.
+"Saidy's resignation comes a series with defections among Jammeh’s entourage," Haque said.

 "Eight cabinet members have resigned saying they no longer stand with Jammeh.
-But despite all these defections, Jammeh is still not willing to concede defeat."
+But despite all these defections, Jammeh is still not willing to leave office."

-Jammeh, whose mandate expired at midnight,, had initially conceded defeat but a week later contested the December 1 poll's results stating irregularities.
+Jammeh, whose mandate expired at midnight, had initially conceded defeat but a week later contested the poll's results stating irregularities.

-A former coup leader who has ruled the small West African country since 1994, Jammeh has resisted strong international pressure for him to step down.

 READ MORE: Thousands flee Gambia as crisis deepens